JetBrains/kotlin-web-site/docs/topics/strings.md

 >
 {style="warning"}

+Multi-dollar string interpolation allows you to specify how many consecutive dollar signs are required to trigger interpolation.
-Multiline strings in Kotlin don't support backslash escaping for literals.
-To escape dollar signs (`$`), you need to use the `${'$'}` construct to prevent string interpolation.
+While you can [escape literals](#escaped-strings) for single-line strings, multiline strings in Kotlin don’t support backslash escaping.
+To include dollar signs (`$`) as literal characters, you must use the `${'$'}` construct to prevent string interpolation.
-This approach can make the code harder to read, especially when the string contains multiple dollar signs.
+This approach can make code harder to read, especially when strings contain multiple dollar signs.

-The multi-dollar string interpolation feature allows you to specify how many consecutive dollar signs are needed to trigger interpolation.
-This lets you treat dollar signs as literal characters in multiline strings.
+Multi-dollar string interpolation simplifies this by letting you treat dollar signs as literal characters in both single-line and multiline strings.
 For example:

 ```kotlin